Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Discussion

 This flux is compared to the differential sensitivity (dashed orange line in Fig.~\ref{fig:sed}) from an all-sky search for time-integrated neutrino emission from astrophysical sources with 7 years of IceCube data \citep{7ypstracks}.
 The expected flux from NGC 7469 is right at the limit of this differential sensitivity.
 The 7-year analysis, nor any precedent IceCube works with archival data \citep{ngc1068neutrinos, 7ypstracks, 10yrspstracks}, revealed an excess of neutrinos from this source.
-If NGC\,7469 is indeed a neutrino emitter, the lack of previous hints of neutrino emission from this source might be twofold: (i) the neutrino spectrum might by different from a soft power law, might be either a power law with a hard spectral index or a non-power-law spectrum peaked at high energies; (ii) the neutrino emission is variable with time and increased in the last years, which were not covered by previous analyses based on data recorded prior to the detection of the two neutrino alerts.
+If NGC\,7469 is indeed a neutrino emitter, the lack of previous hints of neutrino emission from this source might be twofold: (i) the neutrino spectrum might be different from a soft power law, might be either a power law with a hard spectral index or a non-power-law spectrum peaked at high energies; (ii) the neutrino emission is variable with time and increased in the last years, which were not covered by previous analyses based on data recorded prior to the detection of the two neutrino alerts.
+A hard neutrino spectrum could be explained by magnetized strongly turbulent corona \citep{Fiorillo:2024akm, kohtahardspectrum}.

 Electromagnetic observations of NGC 1068 and NGC 7469 are shown alongside the neutrino fluxes in Fig~\ref{fig:sed} for comparison.
 The estimated flux of NGC 7469 lies at higher energies and is larger compared to the extrapolation of the power-law flux from NGC 1068.
 The estimated intrinsic X-ray flux is lower, but harder, in the case of NGC\,7469.
 Possibly higher-energy photons could be the target for $p\gamma$ interactions in NGC\,7469.